Thomas Crawford, M.D.

 Kevin's role at the University of Michigan Health System (UMHS) has been instrumental in the development of institutional policy and processes as it relates to US Food and Drug Administration (FDA) regulated research at the University of Michigan and beyond.
 As a founding member of Project My Heart Your Heart, Kevin has been pivotal in the process of obtaining FDA approval for Export Permits to make pacemaker re-use a reality.

+Pat received her undergraduate nursing degree in 1987, and her master's degree in Nursing/Family Nurse Practitioner in 2010, both from Michigan State University.
 She has a great interest in providing health care to underserved populations.
-She has served on medical missions in Nicaragua, providing medical care to thousands of patients.
-She also volunteers at local clinics that provide free medical care to low-income uninsured adults and children.
+She has served on medical missions in Nicaragua and Kenya, providing medical care to thousands of patients.

 Andrew Hughey, M.D.